kenatiod/MUT/UMU Ref Synopsis Timeline.md

 #### Brundage, M., et al. (2020).
 Toward trustworthy AI development: Mechanisms for supporting verifiable claims.

 This paper proposes mechanisms to increase the verifiability of claims made about AI systems and their development processes.
 The authors argue that greater verifiability is crucial for building trust in AI.
 They outline several proposals, including third-party auditing of AI systems, sharing of AI incidents to improve safety, developing standards for AI documentation, creating bias and safety bounties to incentivize finding issues, and implementing privacy-preserving machine learning techniques.
 The paper emphasizes the need for collaboration between AI developers, policymakers, and other stakeholders to implement these mechanisms effectively.

+#### Coeckelbergh, M. (2020).
+Artificial Intelligence, responsibility attribution, and a relational justification of explainability.
+Science and Engineering Ethics, 26(4), 2051-2068.
+Coeckelbergh's 2020 paper "Artificial Intelligence, responsibility attribution, and a relational justification of explainability" explores the ethical implications of AI systems, particularly focusing on the issues of responsibility attribution and the need for explainable AI.
+Here are the key points of the paper:

+1. Responsibility Attribution: Coeckelbergh argues that as AI systems become more autonomous and complex, traditional notions of responsibility attribution become problematic.
+It's increasingly difficult to assign blame or credit solely to human designers or users.

+2. Relational Approach: The author proposes a relational approach to understanding AI and responsibility.
+This perspective views AI systems not as isolated entities but as part of a complex network of relationships involving humans, technology, and society.

+3. Explainable AI: Coeckelbergh emphasizes the importance of explainable AI (XAI) - AI systems that can provide understandable explanations for their decisions and actions.
+He argues that explainability is crucial for maintaining trust and accountability in AI systems.

+4. Justification for Explainability: The paper offers a novel relational justification for explainable AI.
+Rather than basing the need for explainability solely on individual rights or transparency, Coeckelbergh argues that it's necessary for maintaining and repairing social relationships affected by AI systems.

+5. Ethical Implications: The author discusses how this relational approach to AI ethics can help address concerns about AI's impact on human autonomy, dignity, and social relationships.

+6. Practical Challenges: While advocating for explainable AI, Coeckelbergh acknowledges the technical challenges in implementing it, especially in complex systems like deep learning networks.

+7. Future Directions: The paper concludes by suggesting that this relational approach to AI ethics could inform future policy and design decisions, promoting more responsible and socially integrated AI systems.

+Overall, Coeckelbergh's paper offers a nuanced perspective on AI ethics, moving beyond individual-centric views to consider the broader relational context in which AI systems operate.
+This approach provides a new framework for thinking about responsibility and explainability in AI, with significant implications for both theoretical discussions and practical applications in AI development and governance.

 #### Diakopoulos, N. (2020).
 Transparency.
 In M. D. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford handbook of ethics of AI (pp. 197-213).
 Oxford University Press.